christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

 credit cards and bank accounts—into value after compromising them.
 Despite the difficulty of fencing and laundering financial information, we have seen ever-escalating thefts.
-Bitcoin escalates this problem because it doesn't need to be fenced or laundered; bitcoins are valuable by themselves.
+Bitcoin escalates this problem because it doesn’t need to be fenced or laundered; bitcoins are valuable by themselves.

 Bitcoin also creates the incentives to improve computer security.
 Whereas previously the risk of computer compromise was vague and indirect, Bitcoin makes these risks clear and obvious.
-Holding bitcoins on a computer serves to focus the user's mind on the need for improved computer security.
+Holding bitcoins on a computer serves to focus the user’s mind on the need for improved computer security.
 As a direct result of the proliferation and increased adoption of Bitcoin and other digital currencies, we have seen an escalation in both hacking techniques and security solutions.
 In